Skip to main content

 API Credits Versus Data Catalog Credits

 API credits fit recurring application, research, dashboard, agent, and backtesting workflows.
 Data Catalog credits fit file-style export purchases.
-If the user wants to deliver raw data to customers, resell a feed, or package a public dataset, use Data rights and Contact to review the terms instead of treating credits as permission.
+For benchmark, index, financial-product, standalone or substitute market-data, raw-redistribution, white-label, or OEM use, use Data rights and Contact to record the written-permission status instead of treating credits as permission.

 Credit Planning Checklist